Mark Warschauer

-Mark Warschauer is a professor in the Department of Education and the Department of Informatics at the University of California, Irvine, director of UCI's Ph.D. in Education program and founding director of UCI's Digital Learning Lab.
+Mark Warschauer (born abt 1954) is an academic and author.
+Warschauer is a professor of education and informatics at the University of California, Irvine, where is also the director of the Ph.D. in Education program and founding director of the Digital Learning Lab.
 He is the author or editor of eight books and more than 100 scholarly papers on topics related to technology use for language and literacy development, education, and social inclusion.

-Intellectual contribution

-Warschauer's contributions fall in four areas:
+Warschauer's books have been translated into Chinese, Japanese, and Portuguese and have been critically acclaimed in fields as diverse as education, media studies, cultural studies, communication, sociology, and information studies.
+Warschauer has been a keynote speaker at conferences in education and applied linguistics throughout the world.